 - Storage: It will last for three days in the fridge and one month in the freezer.

-- Portion: This will make 15 pieces dango 5 cm (2 inches) round in shape.
+- Portion: This will make 15 pieces of dango, 5 cm (2 inches) round in shape.

 - You can also boil or microwave kabocha instead of steaming.

-- When cooking in a frying pan, if you press kabocha a little with a spatula, the entire surface will be cooked well and make them more fragrant and delicious.
+- When cooking in a frying pan, pressing the kabocha a little with a spatula will cook the entire surface, making it more fragrant and delicious.

 - You can eat the kabocha skin, but you can remove it if you don't like it.